 It is always difficult to make choices between competing priorities within a top tier Council that delivers so many varied services.
-It is the responsibly of senior officers and members to consider and prioritise the competing demands for capital resources in the context of the limited central government funding now awarded.
+It is the responsibility of senior officers to recommend to Member the prioritisation of competing demands for capital resources in the context of the limited central government funding now awarded.

-The Council maintains and reports on a rolling four year capital plan (including its funding) that is updated and reported to Senior Leadership Team and Members on a quarterly basis.
+The Council maintains and reports on a rolling four-year capital plan (including its funding) that is updated and reported to Senior Leadership Team and Members on a quarterly basis.
 The capital plan will include any capital expenditure approvals by Council in the previous quarter.